changesets/action/README.md

    - Must include the .yml extension
 4. Environment name (optional): If using GitLab environments

-Once you've done that, you can create a file at `.github/workflows/release.yml` with the following content.
+Once this configuration is complete, you can create a file at `.github/workflows/release.yml` with the following content.

 ```yml
 name: Release